pypa/pip/docs/html/development/architecture/command-line-interface.rst

     option parser.

-It allows overriding the default options and arguments using the ``Configuration`` class (more information can be found on :ref:`Configuration`) to add environment variables and information from configuration files.
+It allows overriding the default options and arguments using the ``Configuration`` class (more information can be found on :ref:`Configuration`) to include environment variables and settings from configuration files.

 Progress bars and spinners
 --------------------------

-There are two more modules in the cli subpackage in charge of showing the state of the program.
+There are two more modules in the ``cli`` subpackage in charge of showing the state of the program.

 * `progress_bars.py <https://github.com/pypa/pip/blob/main/src/pip/_internal/cli/progress_bars.py>`_